targetsm/multihead-motion-attention/README.md

-# Multi-Head attention for motion prediction
+# Multi Head Attention for Motion Prediction

 We define in this git a model implementing multihead attention for motion prediction.
 Take a loot at our [project report](multihead_attention_report.pdf).